dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 That is I think the most high level explanation I could think of how to describe Docker to you.

-important aspects for this prs

-There is much more to Docker than I have managed to describe in this short description, but we will focus mostly on these parts in this presentation.
+There is obviously much more to Docker than I have managed to describe in this short description, but we will focus mostly on these aspects of Docker in this presentation, since these are most useful features that you should be familiar if you want to boost your development experience with Drupal using Docker.

 ---